meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 This will set `winnie` and `piglet` as synonyms; searching for either word will show the same results.

 You can read more about it in our [dedicated guide](/reference/features/synonyms.md).

+The next chapter tackles more advanced topics including security and data backup.